NLnetLabs/routinator/source/manual-page.rst

               the particular result.
 If this option is omitted, Routinator will only print the determined state.

+       .. option:: -i file, --inputfile

+              If present, input is read from the given file.
+If the file is given is a single dash, input is read from standard output.

+       .. option:: --j, --json

+              If this option is provided, the input is assumed to be JSON format.
+It should consist of a single object with one  member *routes*  which contains an array of objects.
+Each object describes one route announcement through its *prefix* and *asn* members which contain a prefix and originating AS number as strings, respectively.

+              If the option is not provided, the input is assumed to consist of simple plain text with one route announcement per line, provided as a prefix followed by an ASCII-art arrow => surrounded by white space and followed by the AS number of originating autonomous system.

+              The following additional options are available independently of the input method.

+       .. option:: -o file, --outputfile

+              Output is written to the provided file.
+If the option is omitted or *file* is given as a single dash, output is written to standard output.

        .. option:: -n, --noupdate

               The repository will not be updated before performing validation.